hashicorp/consul/README.md

 ~~~

 Just start CoreDNS: `./coredns`.
 Then just query on that port (53).
 The query should be forwarded to
 8.8.8.8 and the response will be returned.
-Each query should also show up in the log.
+Each query should also show up in the log which is
+printed on standard output.

-Serve the (NSEC) DNSSEC-signed `example.org` on port 1053, with errors and logging sent to stdout.
+Serve the (NSEC) DNSSEC-signed `example.org` on port 1053, with errors and logging sent to standard
-Allow zone transfers to everybody, but specifically mention 1 IP address so that CoreDNS can send
+output.
+Allow zone transfers to everybody, but specifically mention 1 IP address so that CoreDNS can
-notifies to it.
+send notifies to it.

 ~~~ txt
 example.org:1053 {